fuzzzerd/fmdata/README.md

 ## Example Usage

-The recommended way to consume this library is using a strongly typed model.
+The recommended way to consume this library is using a strongly typed model as follows.

 ### Setting up your model